passinho/drones/README.md

 A squad of drones is tasked with delivering packages for a major online retailer in a world where time and distance do not matter.

+## You  could find the files to test at src: drone/public/files

 ## Recommended IDE Setup